AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

         ],
       ```

-   1. Save the changes and restart the PI to Data Hub Agent service from an administrative command prompt with the command `net start pitodatahubagent`.
+   1. Save the changes and restart the PI to Data Hub Agent service from an administrative command prompt with the commands:

+      `net stop pitodatahubagent`
+      `net start pitodatahubagent`

-1. Verify your Agent is visible on the `PI to Data Hub Agents` page in the portal and ready to configure.
+1. Verify your agent is visible on the `PI to Data Hub Agents` page in the portal and ready to configure.

+### Silent installations for upgrades or minimal new installations

+These instructions can be used to upgrade the PI to Data Hub Agent.
+They can also be used for a new installation of the PI to Data Hub Agent, but the installation requires configuration with the PI to Data Hub Configuration Utility for the new installation.

+1. Open a Windows command prompt as an administrator.

+1. Change to the folder where you have downloaded the PI To Data Hub Agent installation kit.

+1. Run the following command:

+   `PItoDataHubAgent_SetupKit.exe /quiet`

+The above command is sufficient for an upgrade.
+For a new installation, run the PI to Data Hub Configuration Utility to register the PI to Data Hub Agent after the silent installation completes.